 The Department of Clinical Psychology at Fuller's School of Psychology & Marriage and Family Therapy is a unique venture in higher education.
-Its purpose is to prepare a distinctive kind of psychologist: women and men whose understandings and actions are deeply informed by both psychology and the Christian faith.
-It is based on the conviction that the coupling of the Christian understanding of women and men with refined clinical and/or research skills will produce Christian psychologists with a special ability to help persons on their journeys to wholeness and salvation.
+Its purpose is to prepare a distinctive kind of psychologist: individuals whose understandings and actions are deeply informed by both psychology and the Christian faith.
+It is based on the conviction that the coupling of the Christian understanding of persons with refined clinical and/or research skills will produce Christian psychologists with a special ability to help individuals and families on their journeys to wholeness and salvation.